 Read Next: 16 Best Luggage Brands Compared

 Do You Have to Check-In Smart Luggage?

 Smart luggage doesn’t have to be checked in if it meets the carry-on size and weight requirements.
 That said, sometimes the airplane’s upper compartments are full, and your smart carry-on might have to be checked in.
 If that’s the case, you’ll have to remove the battery and carry it with you as a personal item.

 Is Smart Luggage Worth It?

-I’m a digitally-dependant person because I manage a website and always carry around a lot of tech-items, even when I’m traveling – a laptop, a smartphone, a camera, an e-reader, and heck, even my watch needs to be charged.
+Yes and no. It depends on your personality and profession.
+Many of us are digitally-dependant and always carry around a lot of tech items, even when traveling.
+It’s not uncommon to bring a laptop, a smartphone, a camera, an e-reader, and heck; even smartwatches need to be charged.

-I’m constantly running out of juice, and the built-in power supply is really handy for me.
-Also, the GPS locator and proximity-alert functions are quite useful, because I’d rather not lose all the valuables I carry with me.
-Although my bag doesn’t have a built-in luggage scale, I always carry a separate one with me to meet the strict European carry-on weight requirements, so an integrated one would make my life easier.
+One of our staff members is constantly running out of juice, so he swears by the built-in power supply.
+Also, the GPS locator and proximity-alert functions are pretty helpful because no one wants to lose all the valuables they’re carrying.
+Although many bags don’t have a built-in luggage scale, it’s smart always to carry a separate one, especially when meeting the strict European carry-on weight requirements.
+That would make having an integrated one would make my life easier.

-But then again, if you’re not a tech person, and travel only for leisure, smart luggage might not be for you.
-You see, smart luggage comes with some pitfalls as well – you have to charge the power bank, constantly remove the battery pack through security checks, and it’s priced more than regular luggage.
+But then again, if you’re not a tech person and travel only for leisure, smart luggage might not be for you.
+You see, smart luggage comes with some pitfalls as well – you have to charge the power bank, constantly remove the battery pack through security checks, and its price tag is higher than regular luggage.

 A Few Examples of Popular (And Sometimes Weird) Smart Bags